skunkie/vrealize-pysdk/README.md

 #### Examples

-Get all business groups a user is a member of:
+Get all business groups the user is a group manager of.
+This is not avalable for ordinary users:

     business_groups = vra.get_business_groups()